Creutzfeldt–Jakob disease: History

-The disease was first described by German neurologists Hans Gerhard Creutzfeldt in 1920 and shortly afterward by Alfons Maria Jakob, giving it the name Creutzfeldt–Jakob.
-Some of the clinical findings described in their first papers do not match current criteria for Creutzfeldt–Jakob disease, and it has been speculated that at least two of the people in initial studies had a different ailment.
+The disease was first described by German neurologist Hans Gerhard Creutzfeldt in 1920 and shortly afterward by Alfons Maria Jakob, giving it the name Creutzfeldt–Jakob disease.
+Some of the clinical findings described in their first papers do not match current criteria for Creutzfeldt–Jakob disease, and it has been speculated that at least two of the people in the initial studies had a different illness.
 An early description of familial CJD stems from the German psychiatrist and neurologist Friedrich Meggendorfer (1880–1953).
 A study published in 1997 counted more than 100 cases worldwide of transmissible CJD and new cases continued to appear at the time.

 The first report of suspected iatrogenic CJD was published in 1974.
 Animal experiments showed that corneas of infected animals could transmit CJD, and the causative agent spreads along visual pathways.
 A second case of CJD associated with a corneal transplant was reported without details.
 In 1977, CJD transmission caused by silver electrodes previously used in the brain of a person with CJD was first reported.
 Transmission occurred despite the decontamination of the electrodes with ethanol and formaldehyde.
-Retrospective studies identified four other cases likely of similar cause.
+Retrospective studies identified four other cases likely of a similar cause.
 The rate of transmission from a single contaminated instrument is unknown, although it is not 100%.
 In some cases, the exposure occurred weeks after the instruments were used on a person with CJD.
-In the 1980s it was discovered that Lyodura, a dura mater transplant product, was shown to transmit CJD from the donor to the recipient.
-This led to the product being banned in Canada but it was used in other countries such as Japan until 1993.
+In the 1980s, it was discovered that Lyodura, a dura mater transplant product, was shown to transmit CJD from the donor to the recipient.
+This led to the product being banned in Canada, but it was used in other countries such as Japan until 1993.
 A review article published in 1979 indicated that 25 dura mater cases had occurred by that date in Australia, Canada, Germany, Italy, Japan, New Zealand, Spain, the United Kingdom, and the United States.

 By 1985, a series of case reports in the United States showed that when injected, cadaver-extracted pituitary human growth hormone could transmit CJD to humans.

 In 1992, it was recognized that human gonadotropin administered by injection could also transmit CJD from person to person.

 Stanley B. Prusiner of the University of California, San Francisco (UCSF) was awarded the Nobel Prize in Physiology or Medicine in 1997 "for his discovery of Prions—a new biological principle of infection".

 Yale University neuropathologist Laura Manuelidis has challenged the prion protein (PrP) explanation for the disease.
 In January 2007, she and her colleagues reported that they had found a virus-like particle in naturally and experimentally infected animals.
 "The high infectivity of comparable, isolated virus-like particles that show no intrinsic PrP by antibody labeling, combined with their loss of infectivity when nucleic acid–protein complexes are disrupted, make it likely that these 25-nm particles are the causal TSE virions".